dminear/ayso55.org/index.md

 ### Fall 2015 Registration Dates

-<strong>All registration is done online at [eayso](http://www.eayso.org).</strong> Bring the printouts fees to the registration.
+<strong>All registration is done online at [eayso](http://www.eayso.org).</strong> Bring the printouts and fees to the registration.
 The dates for Fall 2015 will be:

 * Tuesday, March 31 6pm - 9pm
 * Sunday, April 12 12pm - 3:30pm